astronomer/airflow-guides/guides/airflow-great-expectations.md

 By default, a Great Expectations task will run validation and raise an `AirflowException` if any of the tests fail.
 To override this behavior and continue running even if tests fail, set the `fail_task_on_validation_failure` flag to `false`.

-For more information about possible parameters and examples, see the [README in the repository](https://github.com/great-expectations/airflow-provider-great-expectations), and the [example DAG in the provider package](https://registry.astronomer.io/dags/example-great-expectations-dag).
+For more information about possible parameters and examples, see the [README in the provider repository](https://github.com/great-expectations/airflow-provider-great-expectations), and the [example DAG in the provider package](https://registry.astronomer.io/dags/example-great-expectations-dag).

 ## Use Case: Great Expectations BigQuery Operator

-To set up a BigQuery connection with Airflow, and to make sure the `example_great_expectations_bigquery_dag` runs with an Astronomer deployment, a Google Application Credentials and an Airflow GCP connection are needed.
-The Google Application Credentials should be a json file that is associated with a service account with permissions to read and write from BigQuery and GCS.
+The [`GreatExpectationsBigQueryOperator`](https://registry.astronomer.io/providers/great-expectations/modules/greatexpectationsbigqueryoperator) allows you to run Great Expectation suites directly on tables in BigQuery, or on a subset of data chosen by a SQL query.
+The test suites are stored in Google Cloud Storage, so the entire process can run in the cloud.

 Assuming you already have Airflow running in an Astronomer deployment in this directory, follow these steps to get the DAG working:

 1. Under `Admin -> Connections` in the Airflow UI, add a new connection with `Conn ID` as `google_cloud_default`.
 2. Set the connection type to `Google Cloud`; this connection comes with the Astronomer Airflow distribution.
-3. A GCP key associated with a service account that has access to BigQuery is needed.
+3. A GCP key associated with a service account that has access to BigQuery and Google Cloud Storage is needed.
 For more information generating a key, [follow the instructions in this guide](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).
-The key can either be added as a path via the `Keyfile Path` field, or the JSON can be directly copied and pasted into the `Keyfile JSON` field.
+The key can either be added as a path via the `Keyfile Path` field, or the JSON contents can be directly copied and pasted into the `Keyfile JSON` field.
 In the case of the `Keyfile Path`, a relative path is allowed, and if using Astronomer, the recommended path is under the `include/` directory, as Docker will mount all files and directories under it.
 Make sure the file name is included in the path.
 4. Add the project ID to the `Project ID` field.
 5. Scopes should be left blank, and filling the field in can result in token errors with Google Auth.
-6. Add an environment variable to the project Dockerfile or `.env` file that points to a GCP key with permissions to read and write from GCS and BigQuery.
+6. Add an environment variable to the project Dockerfile or `.env` file that points to your GCP key with permissions to read and write from Google Cloud Storage and BigQuery.
+The entry in the Dockerfile will look like:

   `ENV GOOGLE_APPLICATION_CREDENTIALS=/usr/local/airflow/include/keys/your-google-cloud-key.json`

 The connection should look like this:

 ![GCP Connection](https://assets2.astronomer.io/main/guides/great-expectations/gcp_connection.png)

-For more on configuring environment variables for any credentials required for external data connections, see the [Great Expectations documentation](https://docs.greatexpectations.io/en/latest/guides/how_to_guides/configuring_data_contexts/how_to_use_a_yaml_file_or_environment_variables_to_populate_credentials.html?highlight=environment%20variables), which provides an explanation on using environment variables for Datasource credentials in your `great_expectations.yml` configuration.
+> Note: For more on configuring environment variables for any credentials required for external data connections, see the [Great Expectations documentation](https://docs.greatexpectations.io/en/latest/guides/how_to_guides/configuring_data_contexts/how_to_use_a_yaml_file_or_environment_variables_to_populate_credentials.html?highlight=environment%20variables), which provides an explanation on using environment variables for Datasource credentials in your `great_expectations.yml` configuration.

 With the connection to GCP set, the next step is creating and running the DAG.
 In the example below, the DAG performs all of the following: